hyperoslo/hyper-sentry/README.md

 ## Environment variables

-Copy the sample environment file and update accordingly
+Copy the sample environment file and update accordingly:

     $ cp .env-sample .env

+Make sure to generate a new unique `SECRET_KEY`.

 ## Database Creation